yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - treacherous: If the ground or sea is treacherous, it is extremely dangerous, especially because of bad weather conditions
     - _Snow and ice have left many roads treacherous, and drivers are warned to use caution._
     - _The true worst-case scenario might be one where we don't venture out from our safe harbors of knowledge to explore the more treacherous shores of uncertainty._
+- destroy
+  - annihilate: /əˈnaɪ.ə.leɪt/ vt; to destroy something completely so that nothing is left
+    - _a city annihilated by an atomic bomb_
 - determined
   - feisty: adj. active, forceful, and full of determination
     - _He launched a feisty attack on the government._